 Run MiniTool Partition Wizard Bootable CD

-In addition to diskpart, here is also a simple way to do this work.
-MiniTool Partition Wizard Bootable CD is also a good choice.
-Before you do, you also need to boot your computer from a bootable disc.
+In addition to diskpart, there is a more simple way to do this work by using the software, MiniTool Partition Wizard Bootable CD.
+Before you continue with the following steps, you also need to boot your computer from a bootable disc.

-After finishing marking Windows 10 system partition in active, you can boot your computer normally.
+After you finish marking Windows 10 system partition active, you can boot your computer normally.
 Now deleted Ubuntu partition grub rescue issue is fixed.

 - Quick Fix Windows Detected a Hard Disk Problem in Windows 10